BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 ```

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-18-1.png" width="768" />
+Looking at this plot, what is it telling us?
+Is there anything you would change to assess the data better?

 Let's use the `msleep` data set to explore what ggplot can do with character vectors.
 Make a plot of total sleep against REM sleep and then group by "vore".